-This type of psoriasis is the least common, but it’s very serious.
-Eyrthrodermic psoriasis affects most of the body and causes widespread, fiery skin redness that may appear burned.
-In addition, you may have:
+This type is the least common, but it's very serious.
+It affects most of your body and causes widespread, fiery skin that appears burned.
+You might also have:

 - Severe itching, burning, or peeling

-If you have these symptoms, see the doctor right away.
-You may need to be hospitalized.
+If you have these symptoms, see your doctor right away.
+You may need to get treated in a hospital.
 This type of psoriasis can cause severe illness from protein and fluid loss.
 You may also develop an infection, pneumonia, or congestive heart failure.

 - An allergic drug reaction